10 Fascinating Facts About Wonder Woman on Her TV Show’s 45th Anniversary

 Adding to that, she’s the daughter of Queen Hippolyta, which makes her Princess of the Amazons.

-But in the 2011 reboot, Wonder Woman is the daughter of Zeus—King of the Gods.
-It’s rumoured the new movie will follow this most recent back story.
+But in the 2011 reboot, Wonder Woman is the daughter of Zeus — King of the Gods.

 In 1942, Wonder Woman was banned for not wearing enough clothes.
 When the National Organization for Decent Literature blacklisted Wonder Woman’s book Sensation Comics, the publisher wrote a letter to the bishop in charge of the organization, asking why Wonder Woman had been banned.